 They offer educational content that reinforces the need for their software.
 They’re also collecting names and emails at the same time.

-- And eventually, users do begin to pay for the service.
+• Eventually, users begin to pay for the service.

 2. Swiss Watch Expo